-- Pain medication is injected into the wound and knee joint during surgery this will wear off within 8-12 hours. - Most patients will require some narcotic pain medication for a short period of time, which can be taken as per the directions on the bottle. - DO NOT drive a car or operate machinery while taking narcotic medication - Primary Medication = Oxycodone - Take 1 2 tablets every 4 6 hours as needed - Max of 12 pills per day - Plan on using it for 2 to 5 days, depending on level of pain - Primary Medication = Tylenol 1000mg - Space out Tylenol and Oxycodone - Max of 4 pills per day - Plan on taking 1 pill every 8 hours for the first 1-2 weeks - Common side effects of pain medication are nausea, drowsiness, and constipation. - To decrease the side effects, take medication with food. - For nausea, take prescribed Zofran / Phenergan. - Ibuprofen 600-800mg (i.e., Advil) may be taken in between the narcotic pain medication to help smooth out the postoperative "peaks and valleys", reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage.
+- Pain medication is injected into the wound and knee joint during surgery this will wear off within 8-12 hours. - Most patients will require some narcotic pain medication for a short period of time, which can be taken as per the directions on the bottle. - DO NOT drive a car or operate machinery while taking narcotic medication - Primary Medication = Oxycodone - Take 1 2 tablets every 4 6 hours as needed - Max of 12 pills per day - Plan on using it for 2 to 5 days, depending on level of pain - o Do NOT take additional Tylenol (Acetaminophen) while taking Norco or Vicodin - Primary Medication = Tylenol 1000mg - Space out Tylenol and OxycodoneoMax of 4 pills per dayoPlan on taking 1 pill every 8 hours for the first 1-2 weeks - o Common side effects of pain medication are nausea, drowsiness, and constipation. - To decrease the side effects, take medication with food. - If constipation occurs, consider taking an over-the-counter laxative such as prune juice, Senekot, Colace (or Periocolase), or Miralax. - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed, email/call Dr. Cruz. - For nausea, take prescribed Zofran / Phenergan. - Ibuprofen 600-800mg (i.e., Advil) may be taken in between the narcotic pain medication to help smooth out the postoperative "peaks and valleys", reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage.